Table of Contents

 You can increase trust and credibility by adding badges from well-known organizations to your website.
 These badges show potential visitors that you have taken the necessary security measures to protect their information.
 For an E-commerce website, this is not a suggestion, but a requirement if you want to succeed.

-If used correctly, trust badges can significantly improve website success by increasing conversion rates.
+If E-commerce used correctly, trust badges can significantly improve website success by increasing conversion rates.

-48% of survey respondents from Econsultancy/Toluna said that a trust badge was the most important factor they considered when shopping online, and another study from Baymard Institute suggests that 17% of cart abandonments occur because shoppers don’t trust the website with their credit card details.
+48% of survey respondents from Econsultancy/Toluna said that a trust badge was the most important factor they considered when shopping online on E-commerce, and another study from Baymard Institute suggests that 17% of cart abandonments occur because shoppers don’t trust the website with their credit card details.

-The Different Types of Trust Badges To Consider
+The Different Types of Trust Badges E-commerce To Consider

 With so many data breaches and website security hacks happening every day, it’s no wonder that people are becoming more and more cautious about what information they share online.
 As an E-commerce website owner, it’s your responsibility to take the necessary steps to ensure that all of your clients’ data is kept safe.